raoul2000/yii2-workflow/guide/about-workflows.md

 $post->status = 'draft';
 ```

-When you assign a value to the 'status' attribute, no verification is done against the workflow and the SimpleWorkflowBehavior is
+When you assign a value to the 'status' attribute, no verification is done against the workflow and the *SimpleWorkflowBehavior* is
 not event invoked in any way. **The status validation occurs only when the status assignement is saved** : at this time only the
 post object is considered as really sent to a specific status.

+The status validation consists in verifying that the model can perform the transition between its current status and the assigned status.

-For example, let's consider the following code :
+Let's consider the following code :

 ```php
 $post = new Post();